 The best way to go about this is to have employees submit their availability to work to managers through their employee scheduling software.
 The restaurant should also have a clear policy about time-off requests for the holiday season so that employees are aware when these requests are due, when they will be approved or denied, and if there are any special circumstances around time off this time of year.

-7shifts employee availability and time off requests on desktop and mobile
+7shifts time off requests on desktop

 2. Develop the Schedule